farmOS/farmOS/docs/development/module/oauth.md

 - `consumer.user_id` - When no specific user is authenticated Drupal will use this user as the author of all the actions made by this consumer.
     - This is only the case during the `Client Credentials` authorization flow.
+- `consumer.grant_types` - A list of the grant types that the client allows.
+- `consumer.scopes` - A list of default scopes that will be granted for this client if no scopes are requested during the authorization flow.
+No scopes will be granted that the user does not have access to.
+- `consumer.access_token_expiration` - The lifetime of access tokens in seconds.
+- `consumer.refresh_token_expiration` - The lifetime of refresh tokens in
+  seconds.
 - `consumer.redirect_uri` - The URI this client will redirect to when needed.
     - This is used with the Authorization Code authorization flow.
 - `consumer.allowed_origins` - Define any allowed origins the farmOS server